c3g/epivar-browser/readme.md

 depending on where it is.
 Some of it is in Postgres databases (genes, peaks, sessions); the tracks come from the `tracks/mergedTracks` folders configured previously, the variants (aka samples) data comes from `gemini`, and the UCSC track hubs are generated on the fly.

+**Note that all code should be written with the assumption that multiple processes can run at a time.**
+Thus, Redis/Postgres should generally be used for any cached/persistent data.